 For reputational/ethical reasons

 The Fundraising team exercise due diligence in the acceptance of all donations.
-The Charity will not accept donations which are judged to be unethical or put the reputations of the Charity at unacceptable risk.
+The Charity will not accept donations which are judged to be unethical or put the reputation of the Charity at unacceptable risk.
 This is outlined in our Gift Acceptance Policy.

-For the same reason the Charity may choose to review the acceptance of a donation if they believe circumstances have changed since the initial risk was assessed.
+For the same reason, the Charity may choose to review the acceptance of a donation if they believe circumstances have changed since the initial risk was assessed.
 These donations will be escalated to the Fundraising Ethics Review Group for review if: